 - Free speech

-“Blockchain allows you to have an immutable record, something that no government can tear down no matter what, because a distributed ledger all over the world is going to undermine the despots, undermine the organizations and the governments that want to clamp down on free speech, and coupled with ubiquitous bandwidth, create a world where everybody is going to be able to have a voice.
+“Blockchain revolution allows you to have an immutable record, something that no government can tear down no matter what, because a distributed ledger all over the world is going to undermine the despots, undermine the organizations and the governments that want to clamp down on free speech, and coupled with ubiquitous bandwidth, create a world where everybody is going to be able to have a voice.
 No speech is going to be able to be brought down or in some way kept away from the masses,” predicts Pulier.

 The trend away from hierarchical societies towards networked structures has become increasingly prevalent over the last few decades.
-Blockchain will only accelerate this transition across the globe, unleashing profound social impacts.
+Blockchain revolution will only accelerate this transition across the globe, unleashing profound social impacts.
 Enabling trust within vast networks of decentralized control, blockchain is about to unlock a phenomenon that few human societies have ever achieved before.

 Operating as peer-to-peer decentralized “digital ledgers,” blockchains will reduce the spread of corrupted information, increase transparency, witness multiplied efficiency in countless processes, and cut out unnecessary intermediaries across almost every industry.

 Blockchain supply chain will seamlessly record each touchpoint of an item, increasing production transparency for buyers who wish to make more informed purchase decisions.
 For elections anywhere, blockchain is poised to decentralize the voting process while maintaining fidelity to prevent election hacks.
 And in real estate, property record histories stored on blockchains will decimate time invested in due diligence and financial verifications.

 At the individual level, blockchain technologies will allow you to more easily verify your identity, share your health records, maximize gain from your financial assets, and track the origins of your every purchase.